 While Scarlett was a clever heroine who had to learn how to take risks and conquer her fears, Tella is already very shrewd and fearless.
 She wears her youth and femininity as weapons and is quick to acknowledge almost all of her weaknesses except, perhaps, for her fierce loyalty.
 Tella’s biggest struggle throughout Legendary isn’t learning to believe in herself.
 Rather she has to trust herself as she begins to realize that this version of Caraval bears little resemblance to the game Scarlett won.

 Much like Caraval itself, Legendary plays with readers expectations as this story moves in surprising and unexpected directions.
 In many ways Tella’s story arc is as defined as Scarlett’s while leaving many key questions waiting to be answered in book three.
 Legendary is a must read for fans of the first book and proves that this series has staying power.
 Highly recommended.

-Possible Pairings: The Cruel Prince by Holly Black, Harley in the Sky by Akemi Dawn Bowman, A Crown of Wishes by Roshani Chokshi, Princess of the Midnight Ball by Jessica Day George, Havenfall by Sara Holland, Fire and Hemlock by Diana Wynne Jones, The Night Circus by Erin Morgenstern, An Enchantment of Ravens by Margaret Rogerson, A Darker Shade of Magic by Victoria Schwab, The Scorpio Races by Maggie Stiefvater
+Possible Pairings: The Wrath and the Dawn by Renee Ahdieh, Where Dreams Descend by Janella Angeles, The Cruel Prince by Holly Black, Harley in the Sky by Akemi Dawn Bowman, The Selection by Kiera Cass, A Crown of Wishes by Roshani Chokshi, Ace of Shades by Amanda Foody, Princess of the Midnight Ball by Jessica Day George, Havenfall by Sara Holland, Fire and Hemlock by Diana Wynne Jones, The Night Circus by Erin Morgenstern, The Perilous Gard by Elizabeth Marie Pope, A Darker Shade of Magic by Victoria Schwab, The Scorpio Races by Maggie Stiefvater

 *An advance copy of this title was provided by the publisher for review consideration*